This post is a collection of the best seven gaming routers, and their worthy alternatives picked among those I've reviewed.

 Cons

-For the best online experience -- including online gaming or whenever you want to make sure the connection is the most reliable and with the lowest latency -- it's always best to get your home wired.
+Generally, get your home wired for the best online experience—including online gaming or whenever you want to ensure the connection is reliable and has the lowest latency.

 After that, connect your gaming rig to your network via a cable.
 No matter how fast, Wi-Fi is always less ideal and will put a few extra milliseconds, or even a lot, on your broadband's latency.

 Reliability and low latency are more critical than fast speeds in gaming or any real-time communication applications.
-So it's more a question of wired vs Wi-Fi than Wi-Fi 5 vs Wi-Fi 6.
+So it's more a question of wired vs. Wi-Fi than Wi-Fi 5 vs. Wi-Fi 6 vs. Wi-Fi 7.

-But we can't use wires all the time.
+But we can't always use wires.
 That said, the rule in Wi-Fi for gaming is to avoid multiple hops.

 Specifically, here is the order of best practices when connecting your gaming device to the network via Wi-Fi: